deepset-ai/haystack/docs/_src/api/api/extractor.md

 Explained in more detail here: https://huggingface.co/docs/transformers/model_doc/roberta#transformers.RobertaTokenizer
 - `num_workers`: Number of workers to be used in the Pytorch Dataloader
+- `flatten_entities_in_meta_data`: If True this converts all entities predicted for a document from a list of dictionaries into a single list for each key in the dictionary.

 <a id="entity.EntityExtractor.run"></a>